ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 First task is looking for a memory segment which contains a variable with X coordinate.
 This task can be done in two steps:

 1. Find absolute address of the variable with Cheat Engine memory scanner.
-2. Compare discovered absolute address with base addresses and lengths of segments in process's memory.
+2. Compare discovered absolute address with base addresses and lengths of segments in the process's memory.
 It will allow to deduce a segment which contains the variable.

 This is an algorithm of searching the variable's absolute address with Cheat Engine scanner: